pacopablo/aaarrghh/docs/reasoning.rst

-.. rubric:: Footnotes
+.. rubic:: Footnotes

-.. _[#]: MS Project is overkill for most of what I have to do, and it ties me
+.. [#]: MS Project is overkill for most of what I have to do, and it ties me
          to windows, which is another undesirable attribute.

-.. _[#]: Any text editor is pretty much better than a web browser for entering
+.. [#]: Any text editor is pretty much better than a web browser for entering
          text.
 I just happen to like vim.